Grant Information & Application

 The PCCF Granting Committee reserves the right to roll-over some or all of the available PCCF granting funds from a specific year to the following years based on a lack of available granting opportunities.

 All successful applicants will be required to sign a PCCF Accountability Agreement prior to receiving funds.
-The PCCF Accountability Agreement will clearly state all terms and conditions associated with the specific grant received.
+The agreement will clearly state all terms and conditions associated with the specific grant received.

-PCCF requires that all grant recipients provide appropriate public recognition for the grant received.
+PCCF requires that all grant recipients provide appropriate recognition for grants received.
 PCCF understands that this recognition may have costs attached.
-Therefore, “appropriate” recognition may differ from case to case depending on the size of the grant and the resources of the recipient, and PCCF will work with grant recipient to determine an appropriate level of public recognition.
+Therefore, “appropriate”recognition may differ from case to case depending on the size of the grant and the resources of the recipient.
+PCCF will work with grant recipient to determine an appropriate level of public recognition.
 At its discretion, PCCF may publish details of any grants in its communications materials.
 All successful applications or their delegates must receive their grant in person at the annual Awards Event in June.

-Please remember to download the application word document and the budget document to your desktop and send all required application documents in 1 PDF document.
+Please remember to download the application word document and the budget document to your desktop and send all required application documents in one PDF document.